DHIYA2110/Customer-churn-analysis-sql-python-tableau/README.md

 # Dollar Bank — Customer Churn Analysis (SQL • Python • Tableau)

+## Introduction
+Dollar Bank asked for an analysis to understand why customers were leaving its credit card product and how losses can be reduced.
+This project joins three datasets, performs EDA and feature engineering in Python, and implements a polished, interactive Tableau dashboard that surfaces the key churn drivers and highest-impact customer segments.

+**Project summary :**

-**Project summary (one-line):** End-to-end analysis combining SQL, Python, and Tableau to identify which customers are leaving Dollar Bank's credit-card product, why they leave, and which interventions will most cost-effectively reduce churn.
+**End-to-end analysis combining SQL, Python, and Tableau to identify which customers are leaving Dollar Bank's credit-card product, why they leave, and which interventions will most cost-effectively reduce churn.**

 ---

-## Problem statement (stakeholder view)
+## Problem statement

 Dollar Bank noticed an increasing number of customers leaving their credit card program.
 The business question for this project:

 > **Which customer segments are churning, what behaviors and attributes are associated with churn, and where should the bank focus retention efforts to get the largest impact?**

-Stakeholders want a prioritized set of actions they can run quickly (marketing, offers, communications) to reduce churn and protect revenue.

 ---